 DiRAC is the UK's integrated supercomputing facility for theoretical modelling and HPC-based research in particle physics, astronomy and cosmology.
 For more information about DiRAC please visit the DiRAC web pages http://www.dirac.ac.uk.

 The actual load (taken every 15 minutes) on the DiRAC systems can be seen on the SAFE pages: http://dirac-ops.epcc.ed.ac.uk/

 The COSMA systems run security hardened DiRAC Linux.

 The login details are:

 All systems use a global slurm batch system.
-Submission to any queue (cosma, cosma6 and cosma7) can be done from any login node.
+Submission to any queue (cosma, cosma6, cosma7, cosma8) can be done from any login node.

 COSMA5 is no longer a DiRAC facility.
 Therefore, DiRAC users should use COSMA6, 7 or 8 as appropriate for their project.